mawds/r-programming-intro/_episodes/02-func-R.md

 > ~~~
 > {: .language-r}
 >
-> We don't cover it in this course, but you can examine the aguments that are contained in the `...` parameter
+> We don't cover it in this course, but you can examine the arguments that are contained in the `...` parameter
 > by converting it to a list within your function:
 >
 > ~~~